 After linking your external account or your Betterment Checking account.
 Two-Way Sweep will move any extra money that you won’t be needing, as determined by the Cash Analysis, into your Cash Reserve savings account.

 Here’s how two-way sweep works:

-- Betterment analyzes the cash in your checking account daily to determine the appropriate amount for your needs.
+- Betterment analyzes the cash balance daily to determine the appropriate amount for your needs.

-- Next, cash is automatically transferred between your checking and cash reserve account.
+- Next, funds are automatically transferred between your checking and cash reserve accounts.

 This ensures that you don’t have extra money in your checking account, not earning any interest.

-Don’t worry, when your checking account balance runs low, you can easily move cash back into your checking account.
+Don’t worry, when your balance runs low, you can easily move cash back into your checking account.

 Betterment sends an alert before any cash sweep, so that you can cancel the transaction, if you’d like.